 When knob and tube wiring was first used there were very few electrical appliances in the average house.
 Nowadays, with people having more appliances on a circuit, the system can easily become over heated.
 These k&t systems where never designed to handle the demand for electricity in the modern world.

-As it’s such an old system, proper replacement parts are not always available, which could be the reason a lot of makeshift handyman fixes are so dangerous.
-Knob and tube wiring is easily accessed in the basement, which is perhaps the reason why this wiring is often spliced unsafely with modern wiring by home handymen, as opposed to certified electricians.
+As it’s such an old system, proper replacement parts are not always available.
+This could be the reason a lot of makeshift handyman fixes are so dangerous.
+Knob and tube wiring is typically easily accessible in the basement.
+This is perhaps the reason why this wiring is often spliced unsafely with modern wiring by home handymen.
+We always recommend you get a certified electricians.

-Serious problems can occur if this type of wiring is damaged, either due to wear and tear, handyman fixes, or other types of damage.
+Serious problems can occur if this type of wiring is damaged.
+This damage could be from either due to wear and tear, handyman fixes, or other types of damage.
 Porcelain knobs and tubes can crack, and the wires tend to sag and fray over time exposing live wires.

 As mentioned above, the rubberized cloth insulation on k&t wiring becomes brittle over time, and can flake off.
 This then leaves the bare wire exposed.